What is a Shower Drain?

 No excess waste.

 Firstly, don’t let there be any excess waste around your home.
 Everything might seem alluring to shake a rug or pour a trash can into the shower and wash it away, but doing so can lead to bigger particles of dirt and debris accumulating and worsening blockages in the future.
-Sweep up any dirt, dust or debris regularly, and dispose of it in the bin.
+Sweep up any dirt, dust, or debris regularly and dispose of it in the bin.
 Secondly, try to use less water overall.
 This will reduce the strain on your drainage system and should help prevent clogs from forming in the first place.
 Finally, take action immediately if you notice a clog starting to form.
 Don’t wait for it to get worse – use a plunger or other tools to clear the blockage before it has a chance to build up.
 By following these simple tips, you can help to keep your drains clear and clog-free.

 Good drain maintenance.